react-navigation/hooks/README.md

 }
 ```

-One of the following values will always be true in the focus state:
+One (always, and only one) of the following values will be true in the focus state:

 - isFocused
 - isBlurring